AgarwalSaurav/RMP_ROS_tutorials/README.md

 4. Launch:
    `roslaunch sphero_bringup rviz_trajectory.launch`

 a.
-You will notice that the robot is moving following a cubic trajectory.
+You will notice that the robot is moving and is following a constant velocity trajectory.
 b.
 The black polygon represents the outer boundary.
 c.
 The red polygons represent the obstacles.
 d.
 The green polyline represents the path of the robot.